FDAO-VN/controllers/README.md

 ## API documentation

-API documentation is auto-generated for the `@metamask/controllers` package on every commit to the `master` branch.
+API documentation is auto-generated for the `fdao-controllers` package on every commit to the `master` branch.

 [View API documentation](https://metamask.github.io/@metamask/controllers/)